-Elaborating a draft Recommendation on equitable and timely access to innovative treatments and technologies in healthcare systems.
+► Elaborating a draft Recommendation on equitable and timely access to innovative treatments and technologies in healthcare systems.

 It is essential that innovative treatments and new healthcare technologies are made available in an equitable and timely manner.
 However, in view of the competing demands on healthcare services, it may be a challenge to know how best to achieve this goal.
 To assist member States, the Committee on Bioethics intends to prepare a Recommendation laying down principles to ensure that patients may benefit from timely and affordable access to safe and effective medicines, and that fairness and consistency in decision-making, regarding equitable access to the products of innovation, are promoted.

 The Recommendation, while allowing flexibility at member State level, would ensure that decisions regarding access to innovative treatments and interventions would take account of fundamental principles such as justice and beneficence.
 Moreover, a harmonised framework across member States would help to combat inequities between them and to empower them.
 This is especially relevant considering that many citizens travel between states to access innovative treatments and technologies, which is a challenge for all member States.

-Combating health disparities created by social and demographic changes in Council of Europe member States.
+Combating health disparities created by social and demographic changes in Council of Europe member states.

-20. There is concern that existing healthcare resources are less accessible to certain patient populations because of their particular social circumstances.
-More specifically, the issue of equitable access to healthcare for older persons is an enduring challenge for member States.
-For instance, older persons frequently experience difficulties when accessing basic healthcare as a result of age-based rationing, priority-setting, and poorly founded concerns regarding their capacity to make healthcare decisions.
-In addition, access to clinical trials and innovative treatments and healthcare technologies often depends on information found on the internet and social media which may be more difficult for older persons to glean.
-Combating such health disparities is therefore important, for instance by making healthcare services and resources more accessible to older persons and by training healthcare professionals to ascertain their level of health literacy and capacity to participate in decision-making.
-Such efforts are consistent with, and build on, Recommendation CM/Rec(2014)2 of the Committee of Ministers to member States on the promotion of human rights of older persons.
+20. There is concern that existing healthcare resources are less accessible to certain patient populations because of their particular social circumstances which can make it a challenge for them to access, for example, valid health information and appropriate care.
+More specifically, the issue of equitable access to healthcare for persons in vulnerable situations is an enduring challenge for member states.
+For instance, access to clinical trials and innovative treatments and healthcare technologies often depends on information found on the internet and social media which may be more difficult for them to glean.
+Combating such health disparities is therefore important, for instance by making healthcare services and resources more accessible and by training healthcare professionals to ascertain their level of health literacy and capacity to participate in decision-making.

-Developing a Guide to health literacy for older persons in order to empower them to access health care of appropriate quality on an equitable basis with other groups in society.
+Developing a Guide to health literacy for persons in vulnerable situations in order to empower them to access health care of appropriate quality on an equitable basis with other groups in society.

-It has been well documented that older persons experience difficulties in exercising their right to access health care services.
+It has been well documented that older persons experience difficulties in exercising their right to access health care services but this is a concern which applies to a broader scope of "persons in vulnerable situations" and therefore potentially anybody not necessarily belonging to an identified group nor being a patient.
 This has become even more challenging as a result of the emergence of innovative treatments and new healthcare technologies that are very expensive and may require specific knowledge and skills to obtain.
-At the same time, established practices in healthcare have become more patient-centred and attentive to human rights, in a way that increasingly recognises the rights and decision-making capacity of older persons.
+At the same time, established practices in healthcare have become more patient-centred and attentive to human rights, in a way that increasingly recognises the rights and decision-making capacity of persons in vulnerable situations.
 To this end, it is essential that they understand health information and know what healthcare services are available and how best to access them.
-In response to this need, the Committee on Bioethics intends to prepare a Guide to health literacy for older persons in order to empower them to be more effective advocates in accessing healthcare services and in making appropriate decisions regarding their health.
+In response to this need, the Committee on Bioethics intends to prepare a Guide to health literacy for equitable access to healthcare in order to empower them to be more effective advocates in accessing healthcare services and in making appropriate decisions regarding their health.